This post is about how everyone gets the Monty Hall problem wrong, but probably not in the way you’re thinking.

 So in the version of the problem Marilyn vos Savant gave, switching can ensure you 100% lose if the host only offers to let you switch if you have chosen a winning door, a possibility not ruled out by the problem description.

-As the Wikipedia explains, the “you should switch” conclusion depends on variety of assumptions that are not included in the problem.
+As the Wikipedia page explains, the “you should switch” conclusion depends on variety of assumptions that are not included in the problem.
 As the problem is typically stated, and as it was described by vos Savant, you should not switch.

 To phrase the problem such that switching increases your odds of winning to 2/3, it is vital to specify in the problem that the host must open a losing door and must offer you an opportunity to switch.
-Anyone who specifies the problem without doing this doesn’t actually understand the Month Haul problem.
+Anyone who specifies the problem without doing this doesn’t actually understand the Monty Haul problem.